natpaper/natpaper.github.io/README.md

     </video>
 </div>

-This video (natgan3.mp4) can be found in this folder.
+This video (natgan3.mp4) can be found in [natpaper github](https://github.com/natpaper/natpaper.github.io).

 Code of 1D GAN is based on [gan-intro](https://github.com/AYLIEN/gan-intro)